 You can use the forum LVmama for example (see below)

-Another good idea is to do some online PR and posting online press releases to communication about your travel agencies destinations and services.
+Another good idea is to do some online PR and post online press releases to communicate about your travel agencies’ destinations and services.
 You have for example Sina or Travel Sohu for the most famous ones.

 Do you want to generate more Chinese leads?